mgoltzsche/conventional-release/DESIGN.md

 ## Motivation & requirements

-There is a need for an easy to use, security-hardened Action that allows to
+There is a need for an easy to use Action that allows to

 * generate new releases driven by Conventional Commits or
 * opt in for manually triggered releases (tag pushes; without having to change the whole workflow when switching from one practice to the other) and to
 * delegate the actual release build to the rest of the GitHub job in order to
 * be able to use the same workflow/job definition for both pull request and release builds (to detect release problems early and because of DRY) and to
-* validate commits within pull requests implicitly
+* validate commit messages also within pull requests implicitly and
+* fail builds that leave uncommitted changes.

+...basically everything release-related that is not worth maintaining in a Makefile.

 ## Prior work